andrea-espo/multi-robot-cooperative-transport/README.md

 # Multi-Robot Cooperative Transport for TurtleBot3 (ROS 2 Jazzy)

 ## Overview
-This repository contains the implementation developed for a Master’s thesis project on adaptive formation control and navigation for multi-robot tethered cooperative transport.
+This repository contains the implementation of adaptive formation control and navigation for multi-robot tethered cooperative transport.

 The work is built on top of the official TurtleBot3 ROS 2 ecosystem and extends it with custom modifications for multi-robot coordination, obstacle-aware navigation, and cooperative transport using two TurtleBot3 Burger robots coupled by a flexible tether.